Links for families, students, faculty, and staff — (updated 8-3-23 & more updates coming soon!)

 How do students order books?

-When you go to the ecampus site, you will shop by schedule, using your class list as your guide.
-You can have books sent directly to MHS, if that is easier.
+The link to the MHS bookstore is https://misshalls.ecampus.com/.
+When you go to the ecampus site, you will shop using your class list as your guide.
+Boarding students can certainly have the books sent directly to MHS, if that is easier.
 Please make sure to use your name in the shipping address, so that we know to whom the package should be delivered.
-Should you have any questions about this process or the class information that you have received, please reach out to Sarah Virden directly via email: firstname.lastname@example.org.
+Should you have any questions about your class information that you have received, please reach out to Phil Landa, Registrar, via email: email@example.com.

 How does Miss Hall’s handle cultural and religious observations?